OpenWithStreamLink/Open-with-Streamlink/README.md

 # Open-with-Streamlink
-Lets you open links with streamlink from Firefox
+Open links with streamlink from Firefox.

-For now you have two parts for the project : the addon for Firefox (> 56.0a1) and the "client" part to install on your computer.
+The project is divided in two, the addon for Firefox (> 56.0a1) and the "client" tointeract with streamlink to install on your computer.
-The installation process will be simplified un the future.

 # [Requirements]

-Install streamlink on your computer in the default directory (C:\Program Files (x86)\Streamlink) and be sure to add streamlink to your PATH.
+Install streamlink on your computer.
 See this [link][streamlink-installation] if you want more informations on how to install streamlink.

 # [Installation]